HiuTaoo/BasicAndroidApp/README.md

 - Then create all procedure in query
 - Open mainBTL.py anh configBTL.py in Visual Studio
 - In configBTL change "DESKTOP-51MISFU\HIUTAO;" into your computer name
+- Change mainBTL.py
-- Open cmd and type ipconfig, then fing your wifi ip and copy it.
-In mainBTL.py, paste your ip app.run(host="your ip",port=3333)
+  - Open cmd and type ipconfig, then find your wifi ip and copy it.
+  - Paste your ip app.run(host="your ip",port=3333)
 - Run mainBTL.py
 - Open BTL_API in Android Studio and run